microsoft/azurelinux/toolkit/docs/building/building.md

 ### Building Go Tools

-The go tools can be built with the following command:
+The Go tools can be built with the following command:

 ```bash
 sudo make go-tools REBUILD_TOOLS=y